 There are strict criteria used to diagnose ADHD.
 If your child has 6 or more symptoms for at least 6 months to a degree that it interferes with their everyday life, they may be diagnosed with ADHD.

 The good news is that ADHD is treatable.
-Psychological and behaviour therapies, positive parenting techniques and medication can all be effective.
+Psychological and behavioural therapies, positive parenting techniques and medicine can all be effective.
 The right treatment plan, including support from parents, schools and health professionals, can help children with ADHD to improve their attention and behaviour.
 Many children with ADHD go on to do well, both at school and socially.